hero

 BOOT

-DIP switches that have been configured to the ON position, now need to be set to the OFF position.
-Otherwise, you will always have the Portenta X8 in Flashing mode whenever it is attached to a carrier.
-Recycle the power for Portenta X8 by reconnecting the board to your computer and start using with the latest updates.
+DIP switches configured to the ON position now need to be set to the OFF position.
+Otherwise, you will always have the Portenta X8 attached to a carrier in Flashing mode.
+Recycle the power for Portenta X8 by reconnecting the board to your computer.
+The board is now ready for use with the latest updates.

 After booting, you will need to wait 10 seconds until the Portenta X8 starts blinking Blue LED.
 The Blue LED indicates it was able to boot successfully.